 Before Leaving the Office

-There are several steps that we ask you to routinely complete to minimize discomfort or irritation and to ensure an optimal response to treatment.
+There are several steps that we ask you routinely to complete in order to minimize discomfort or irritation and to ensure an optimal response to treatment.

 - Using your finger and tongue, check that the wire ends do not extend into areas that irritate the cheek or tongue.